Advanced GUI Python Barcode and QR Code Reader for Windows, Linux, macOS and Rasberry Pi OS

 Showing Webcam Stream

-We trigger a timer to show the webcam stream:
+Trigger a timer to continuously update and display the webcam stream:

 def openCamera(self):